 Skip to contents

-Converts a gridded environmental table (env_grid) into an sf point layer, joins it to quadrat polygons, and computes per‑quadrat mean values (temperature, elevation, rainfall).
+Converts a gridded environmental table (env_grid) into an sf point layer, joins it to quadrat polygons, and computes per‑quadrat mean values for all numeric environmental columns.
 Quadrats with no overlapping grid points are retained and returned with NA means.

 Usage